Sigmmma/c20/src/content/h1/tags/model_collision_geometry/readme.md

 collision_debug_phantom_bsp 1
 ```

 To fix them, use similar tricks as fixing level phantom BSP: fixing cases of nearly co-planar faces reported in your [WRL file](~wrl) and/or slightly altering the collision model around the problematic location.
-If changes to the source geometry do not resolve the phantom BSP, you can use [H1A Tool](~h1a-tool) with the `fix-phantom-bsp` option enabled or [phantom_tool](~) to compile the collision.
+If changes to the source geometry do not resolve the phantom BSP, you can use [H1A Tool](~h1a-tool) with the `fix-phantom-bsp` option enabled to compile the collision.

 # Related script functions and globals
 The following are related [functions](~scripting#functions) that you can use in your scenario scripts and/or [debug globals](~scripting#external-globals) that you can enter into the developer console for troubleshooting.